Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Cache Memory (高速缓存).md

 - $H$ = cache hit rate
 - $Access_C$ = cache access time
 - $Access_{MM}$ = main memory access time.

-When data is needed from cache, there are two options for retrieving that data.
-We could start an access to cache and, at the same time, start an access to main memory (in parallel).
-If the data is found in cache, the access to main memory is terminated, at no real cost because the accesses were overlapped.
-If the data is not in cache, the access to main memory is already well on its way.
-This overlapping helps reduce the cost (in time) for a cache miss.
-The alternative is to perform everything

-sequentially.
-First, cache is checked; if the data is found, we’re done.
-If the data is not found in cache, then an access is started to retrieve the data from main memory.

-#### 1. cache & main memory access in parallel

-#### 2. cache & main memory access in sequence

 ### Caching and Programme Locality